surajDahal007/JS-Mini-Projects/README.md

 # JS-Mini-Projects
-Each folder contains HTML & JS which is capable of performing specific functionality.
+Each folder contains HTML & JS which is capable of performing specific task.